Every week, Tri-County Community College recognizes one of its students on the front page of www.tricountycc.edu and on the TCCC Facebook page.

 To view the previous Meet the Student Entries, click below.

-What’s your program of study?: I’m hoping to get my degree in College Transfer.
+What’s your program of study?: I’m going to get my degree in College Transfer.

 What are your goals after finishing here?: My ultimate goal is to do what I can to help save the world.
 I want to become a teacher and travel internationally helping underprivileged children.